al-jshen/gmestan-examples/README.md

 # gmestan

 This repository provides examples for using Stan to create a hierarchical Bayesian model to estimate the mass of the Milky Way using kinematic data from tracers.
+See the associated paper describing the model and code here: [Shen et al. 2021](https://arxiv.org/abs/2111.09327)

 ## GME model